OfficeDev/office-js-docs-pr/docs/develop/convert-javascript-to-typescript.md

 ---
-title: Convert an Office add-in project in Visual Studio to TypeScript
+title: Convert an Office Add-in project in Visual Studio to TypeScript
 description: ''
 ms.date: 01/19/2018
 ---